Skip to main content

 About the pediatric surgery fellowship

 Thank you for your interest in the Pediatric Surgery Fellowship at the University of Utah.
-Established in 2011 and ACGME-accredited since 2012, our high-volume, single-fellow program offers a uniquely immersive training experience based at Primary Children’s Hospital, a Level 1 Pediatric Trauma Center and the only dedicated pediatric tertiary and quaternary care facility for a five-state region, including Utah, Wyoming, Idaho, Montana, and Nevada.
+Established in 2011 and ACGME-accredited since 2012, our high-volume, single-fellow program offers an exceptionally immersive training experience at Intermountain Primary Children’s Hospital, a Level 1 Pediatric Trauma Center and the only dedicated pediatric tertiary and quaternary care facility serving a five-state region (Utah, Wyoming, Idaho, Montana, and Nevada).

 PROGRAM INFORMATION